Let’s begin with enchantments.

 As I see it, the path of alchemy is extremely layered as well as compelling.
 The promises align closely with Christian tradition while being entirely based on self.
-As a result, alchemy is rapidly joining hands in syncretism with Christianity (this also explains how the author, J. K. Rowling can be both a part of the Church of Scotland and an alchemist without any cognitive dissonance).
+As a result, alchemy is rapidly joining hands in syncretism with Christianity (this explains how the author, J. K. Rowling can be both a part of the Church of Scotland and an alchemist without any cognitive dissonance).
+Its important to call this out as syncretism and recognise Alchemy as a form of pagan spirituality.